center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

    States connected to an action without an operator, creating ambiguity.

-It is recommended to use an operator if multiple states lead to a single action.
+When multiple states lead to a single action, it is recommended to use an operator to reduce ambiguity.

 Complex Examples of an Attack Flow
 ----------------------------------